lsst/rtn-051/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This technote is a user guide for the Alcea Tracking Solutions (ATS) software tool, managed by NOIRLab, built on the Alcea ASF architecture for risk management.
+This technote is a user guide for the Alcea Tracking Solutions (ATS) software tool, managed by NOIRLab, built on the Alcea ASF architecture for risk management for the Vera C. Rubin Observatory.
-The software is used for the Vera C. Rubin Observatory operations to document and track risks and opportunities thorughout the lifetime of operations.
+The software documents and tracks the risks and opportunities throughout the lifetime of operations.

+Throughout this documentation, the ATS software tool is referred to as the ``Risk Tool``.
+The link to the Risk Tool is `<https://noirlab.alceatech.com/saml2/sso>`__.

 The Rubin Observatory Risk and Opportunity Plan, in `RDO-071 <https://rdo-71.lsst.io>`_, documents the risk management process.

 .. toctree::